shriharivish/Academic_Data_Analysis_and_Prediction/README.md

 4. A heat map will be plotted for better understanding of the correlation matrix.

 The following methods were used to analyze and predict the final grades:
 a.
-Naive Bayes
+Naive Bayes;
 b.
-Decision Trees
+Decision Trees;
 c.
-Neural Networks
+Neural Networks;
 d.
 Linear SVM

 To install the required packages,run the script -> install.R